XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 @ Fix

-### I keep fat-fingering my kiting.
-Any help?

-> To move a doll, you tap on their feet, not on their body.
-Or use emulators.

 ### Can I zoom out during combat?

 > You'd have to zoom in first.
 If you mean zooming well outside the doll's shooting range, then no.